DeepSpringAI/search_mcp_server/README.md

    - Required parameters:
      - `parquet_path`: Path to the input Parquet file
      - `table_name`: Name of the PostgreSQL table to create or append to

+5. **Process Markdown**: Convert markdown files into structured chunks with metadata
+   - Required parameters:
+     - `file_path`: Path to the markdown file to process
+     - `output_path`: Path to save the output parquet file
+   - Features:
+     - Preserves document structure and links
+     - Extracts section headers and metadata
+     - Memory-optimized for large files
+     - Configurable chunk size and overlap

 ## Example Prompts